raqystyle/raqystyle.github.io/_posts/2016-09-09-function-composition-with-fat-arrows-and-spread-syntax.md

 fn(...[].concat(res))
 ```

-As the result of this transformation we have:
+As the result of the transformation we have:

 ```js
 function comp() {